MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

     c.
 Back on the **Policy: Global blade**, select **Save**.

+Publishing the labels in the Azure portal makes them available for the Azure Information Protection client (classic).

 ## View your labels

 Select **Classifications** > **Labels**, and spend a few minutes familiarizing yourself with the labels that are displayed on the **Azure Information Protection - Labels** blade.

-If they don't look similar to the labels in the picture from the previous section, you aren't using default labels from Azure Information Protection but labels that have been created from the Office 365 Security & Compliance Center, the Microsoft 365 Security center, or the Microsoft 365 Compliance center.
+If they don't look similar to the labels in the picture from the previous section, you aren't using default labels from Azure Information Protection but labels that might have been created from the Office 365 Security & Compliance Center, the Microsoft 365 Security center, or the Microsoft 365 Compliance center.

 > [!TIP]
 > If you don't want to use your custom labels, but instead, use default labels from Azure Information Protection: